Gō Ōiwa: Managerial career

 After retirement, Ōiwa became a coach for Kashima Antlers in 2011.
 In May 2017, he became the new manager, succeeding Masatada Ishii.
 In the 2018 AFC Champions League, he led the team to the final against Persepolis. Ōiwa overcame the absence of five injured players, in addition to the fatigue at the end of the season after playing 52 matches, Kashima Antlers beat Persepolis with two goals in the first leg.
 After a goalless draw in the second leg, the club won the AFC Champions League.

+It was revealed on the 23rd of July 2026 that Gō Ōiwa would take charge of the Japan National Football team in March 2027 with current manager Hajime Moriyasu stepping down.